 Service Layer

-The service layer resides within the application in the form of a REST controller that allows interaction between the Dialogflow service and the other portions of the Form Bot application.
+The service layer resides within the application in the form of a REST controller that allows interaction between the Dialogflow service and the other portions of the Form Scriber application.
 This allows for a layer of abstraction to occur between the different portions of the application.

 REST Controller